rahulchoudhary1999/ORMFramework/README.md

 }
 }
 ```
-3)Third Example will show you how to do delete operations.
+3)Third Example will show you how to do delete operation.

 ```
 import java.text.*;